 Sustainable Agriculture

-The Sustainable Agriculture program supports landholders to explore, trial, adopt and measure the success of sustainable agricultural land use practices.
-Driven by community and stakeholder consultation, the program builds resilient and profitable farming systems by improving soil health for greater productivity, restoring unproductive landscapes to productive grazing systems, and reducing feral species.
+The Sustainable Agriculture team supports landholders to explore, trial, adopt and measure the success of sustainable agricultural land use practices.
+Driven by community and stakeholder consultation, the projects build resilient and profitable farming systems by improving soil health for greater productivity, restoring unproductive landscapes to productive grazing systems, and reducing feral species.
 The team employs Sustainable Agriculture Facilitators (SAF) under the Climate-Smart Agriculture Program sub-program of the Natural Heritage Trust.
 This is a central contact for landholders, industry and community groups to support climate-smart agricultural practices in the Avon River Basin.

 Projects